- Home

 Can someone drop & collect for me?

-We always expect the customer to drop and collect for security reasons.
+Yes if agreed in advance, but we always expect the customer to drop and collect for security reasons.
 If this cannot be achieved, please contact us in advance.

 Can I just turn up?